-JOMO (the joy of missing out) is a very welcome new trend and the exact opposite of the soul-crushing ethos of FOMO (the fear of missing out) that has dominated so many people’s lives for so long.
+JOMO (the Joy Of Missing Out) is a very welcome new conscious living trend and the exact opposite of the woeful, soul-crushing ethos of FOMO (the Fear Of Missing Out).

-The Urban Dictionary defines it as: ‘Enjoying what you’re doing in the here and now and not on social media, broadcasting or seeing what everybody else is doing.’
+JOMO is the antidote.
+The Urban Dictionary defines it as: ‘Enjoying what you’re doing in the here and now and not on social media, broadcasting or seeing what everybody else is doing’.

 Many digital apps are designed to be addictive

 Steve Jobs knew very well that the devices he designed and many of the apps they run are addictive, and he took steps to protect his own children from them.
 ‘We limit how much technology our kids use at home,’ he told reporter, Nick Bilton, when she asked about their use of iPads.
 Bill Gates took a similar approach.
 He didn’t let any of his three children have a mobile phone until they were 14 years old.

 Now current and ex-Silicon Valley tech executives are coming clean and speaking out about this.
 Many admit they limit their children’s screen-time and have opted to send them to low-tech schools where blackboards and chalk are the norm and technology is rarely, if ever, used.
 They don’t want their kids to be manipulated like most of the world is.

 ‘I am convinced the devil lives in our phones and is wreaking havoc on our children’, was the New York Times Quotation of the Day on October 29, 2018, by Athena Chavarria, a former executive assistant at Facebook.
 What people in the tech sector know, more than anyone else, is how destructively addictive digital devices can be.
 They should do.
 They designed the darn things to be that way!

 A wonderful upshot of this new trend is that internet detox has now become a thing.
 Instead of it being cool to be connected 24/7, it’s starting to become cooler to take a break from time to time.